Overview

 end

-This formula increases the amount of time between each retry, while assigning a random number of seconds to avoid consistent failures from overload or contention.
+This formula increases the time between each retry while assigning a random number of seconds to avoid consistent failures from overload or contention.

 SAIVA will attempt 5 retries over the course of 7 hours.
 When all attempts have been exhausted, the webhook will be disabled and an error message will be sent to the webhook owner via email.